mozzarellaV8/agora-marketplace/readme.md

 # 	Multiple R-squared:  0.06523,	Adjusted R-squared:  0.06058
 ```

 Since the market could go offline for periods ranging from hours to days, listings could disappear and then reappear somewhat randomly as well.
-The anonymous nature of the marketplace did not contribute to traiditional efficiency in this respect.
+The anonymous nature of the marketplace did not contribute to traditional efficiency in this respect.
 What follows is a partial plot of market downtimes - ranging from the dates 2014-04-23 until 2015-04-04.

 What if we assume there was no downtime for security issues?
 Can we project a reasonable market size if growth were to stabilize?